tuanchauict/iamtuna.org/docs/_posts/2024/2024-12-14-jsonize-with-custom-field-name.md

 ## Custom Serialization and Deserialization of Values

 The second requirement is to support custom serialization and deserialization of values.
-In the `Point` sample above, we need to serialize a `Point` object as a string in the format `{left}|{right}`.
+In the `Point` sample above, we need to serialize a `Point(left, right)` object as a string in the format `"{left}|{right}"`.
 This is a common requirement in many serialization libraries, but TypeScript does not provide built-in support for this feature.

 Let's expand the `TextShapeExtra` class to include a `Point` object: